 These mechanisms can be used to bypass firewalls’ rules through obfuscation of the actual traffic.
 Application-based firewalls are only capable of detecting such a type of traffic, as they do a deep packet inspection on the entire packet.
-So the network administrator or security administrators will not be able to detect such encrypted communication unless deep packet inspection is carried out.
+So the network administrator or security administrators will not be able to detect such encrypted communication unless a deep packet inspection is carried out.

 Now let’s showcase this scenario by using the Hping tool.
 Hping is a packet crafter tool used to conduct a test or attack on a device.
 For a normal ping message that we send using a command prompt, it sends four packets of data.
 So if we want to send a particular ICMP request with a particular type or code set then we can use Hping (we can do this in cmd prompt also, but changing code and type of ICMP in cmd is not possible).
-Now I am going to send data, “sending packets via tunnelling”, via ping message, by typing the below command.
+Now I am going to send data, “sending packets via tunneling”, via ping message, by typing the below command.

 If we sniff the destination then we can see the entire data as well.